On April 28, 2022, the Ontario Provincial Government released their 2022 Budget called Ontario’s Plan to Build.

 Ontario’s 2021–22 deficit is projected to be $13.5 billion — $19.6 billion lower than the outlook published in the 2021 Budget.

-The corporate income tax rates are unchanged.
+The corporate income tax rates remain unchanged.
+Here they are in a table below.

 Corporate Income Tax Rates